-Amazon delays America’s Prime Day due to neverending COVID-19 pandemic
+Amazon delays America’s Prime Day due to never-ending COVID-19 pandemic

 But another reason for Prime Day’s delay is likely due to logistics.
 As COVID-19 continues to sweep through America, new lockdowns and a surge in more people continuing to shop online risks stretching Amazon’s fulfillment and supply chain operations thin, which could wreak havoc for Prime Day.

-Announcing Prime Day’s delay, an Amazon spokesperson said, “Over the last five years, Prime Day has become a special celebration and time for Prime members to shop incredible deals for themselves and for friends and family — and it’s something we look forward to every year.
-This year we’ll be holding Prime Day later than usual, while ensuring the safety of our employees and supporting our customers and selling partners.”
+Announcing Prime Day’s delay, an Amazon spokesperson said, “Over the past five years, Prime Day has become a special celebration and time for Prime members to shop incredible deals for themselves and for friends and family—and it’s something we look forward to every year.
+This year, we’ll be holding Prime Day later than usual, while ensuring the safety of our employees and supporting our customers and selling partners.”

 However, while Americans will have to wait for Prime Day, the annual sale is moving full speed ahead in another part of the world.
 India’s Prime Day 2020 will take place in just a few week’s time on August 6-7th.